Sinanaykin/Sinanaykin/README.md

 - ⚡ Fun fact: I love to swim 🏊‍♀️, play chess ♟, play basketball 🏀 and cycling 🚴‍♀️

  ### ⏲ What we are doing now:
-I'm developing a project for private Company 🚀.
+- I'm developing a project for private Company 🚀.
-I also work as a FreeLancer 🆓 ,I learn new programming languages💻.
+- I also work as a FreeLancer 🆓 .
+- I learn new programming languages💻.

 <br />